Transferability of Graph Neural Networks using Graphon and Sampling Theories: Preliminaries

-resembles the sampling form \eqref{gpsampcited} on $[0,1]$.
-As we progress further in this paper, it will become apparent that \eqref{WNNsamplingform} nearly approximates \eqref{gpsampcited} (hence in turn, $f$).
-This realization is a compelling testament to the fact that networks can effectively harness sampling principles.
-Precisely, this will be achieved by taking the graphon kernel $\mathcal{K}$ of the form
+The formula for the WNN output \eqref{WNNsamplingform} resembles \eqref{gpsampcited} on $[0,1]$.
+As we progress further in this paper, it will become apparent that \eqref{WNNsamplingform} closely approximates \eqref{gpsampcited} (and hence, $f$), demonstrating the network's effective utilization of the sampling principle, through an application of the graphon kernels

-for a ``Gaussian-like'' function $\mathcal{G}^*$ whose specifics will be presented along with our main results.
-For now, we note the similarity of \eqref{Kchoice} with \eqref{GSOchoice}.
-The function $\mathcal{G}^*$ is used to localize the integration in \eqref{TcalK} to put more preference on ``vertices" close to each $x \in [0,1]$.
-We therefore assume that $W$ possesses the following ``local" regularity, for \eqref{Kchoice} to be useful in our work.
+Here, $\mathcal{G}^*$ is a ``Gaussian-like" function whose specifics will be presented along with our main results.
+We assume that $W$ possesses the following local regularity.

 \begin{assumption} There exist $\kappa, \eta\in (0,1)$, $K>0$, such that for every $x\in [0,1]$ and almost every pair $(x,y)$ and $(x,z)$ in the diagonal region

 we have

 \end{assumption}